 “No. What is the amount?
 How long is it?” he asked.

 “Thirty-two miles.”
 He wished me luck, and I limped on, trying not to think about blisters.

 It was not the oddest conversation of the day.
 That was probably the one that I had with a teenager with dyed hair outside the UN Building, who asked me if I knew whether she could get a piercing anywhere close to Times Square and how old she needed to be.
 She seemed a little tense, as if she was well aware that her school trip to the Wicked City was almost over and that she only had one more chance to score a coveted tongue stud or eyebrow bolt before she was bundled aboard the coach and whisked back to Iowa or wherever she came from.
 She was very polite, though, and I wished I could have been more helpful to her.

 The Great Saunter has become something of a yearly ritual for me, perhaps because it combines two things that I like – Manhattan and walking.
 Still, thirty-two miles is thirty-two miles, and there’s a certain amount of pain mixed in with the pleasure.
 For the hard-core Shorewalkers – gnarled veterans with white hair and bulging calf muscles, powering effortlessly through the miles - or some of the fitter newcomers – like the two sporty, pretty girls in black who seemed to float rather than stride along – it may have been a stroll in the park (20 parks, actually, according to Shorewalkers).
 For ordinary mortals, of whom I seemed to be almost the only one there, it’s more of a challenge.

-“So what's a saunter, anyway?” asked the marathon-running accountant.
+“So what’s a saunter, anyway?” asked one of the sporty girls.
 I did my best to imitate a languid, Pink Panther-like strolling gait.